ics-software-engineering/meteor-example-form-react-semantic-ui/index.md

 meteor-example-form-react is a sample Meteor 1.8 application that illustrates how to use [Uniforms](https://uniforms.tools/) for form development.

+Some of the features of this example:

+* In order to focus on form processing, the application has just two pages: Create Student and Edit Student.
+* A variety of common controllers are shown: text box, text area, single selection, multiple selection, date selection, and radio boxes.
+* Two customized versions of Uniform controllers illustrate how to extend the built-in Uniforms controllers.
+* The forms in this example update two Mongo collections, illustrating the situation where there is not a one-to-one correspondence between the collection schema and the form schema.
+* There is a 35 minute [YouTube screencast](https://www.youtube.com/watch?v=ZCHf_rNbDaM) providing a walkthrough of the code.

 ## Installation

 First, [install Meteor](https://www.meteor.com/install).